3X3CODE/MainMenuEnhanced/README.md

 ## Known Issues
 None, *for now...* <br>
+Feel free to report any and all issues. <br>

 **THIS MOD IS NOT GUARANTEED TO WORK WITH THE LATEST VERSION OF AMONG US**